 Developing the NFL Schedule for 1 Click Calendar Invites was a series of explorations spanning 3 years.

-In this scenario, Mandy loads all the NFL data onto her Google Calendar Client and sends those events to create@calendarsnack.com.
+In this scenario, Mandy the Organizer loads all the NFL data onto her Google Calendar Client and sends those events to create@calendarsnack.com.

-That data is automatically ingested into the calendar invite server and displayed on a dashboard for review.
+The InBound process loads the data automatically into the calendar invite server for display and review on the dashboards.

 If anything needs to be changed, she can use her calendar client to edit and use the SAVE button.

-This will push the UPDATED Calendar Event data to the email box of create@calendarsnack.com for processing.
+This will push the UPDATED Calendar Event data to the email box of create@calendarsnack.com for Inbound processing and APIs for display.

 All Organizers send data to the Inbound Processor to store, update, or delete data with the Calendar Client.

-The Inbound processor also contains the functions and logic for updating and deleting.
+The Inbound processor also contains the functions and logic for updating and deleting calendar invite data using the Calendar Client.

 Mandy shares the Public URL with Greg.